 Website Load Speeds

-Google is using load speeds as one way of determining search rank results, and it’s in your best interest to have your hotel’s website show up at the top of the page.
+Google uses load speed as one factor in search rankings, and it’s in your best interest to ensure your hotel’s website appears at the top of the page.
 Furthermore, visitors expect faster load times, and if your website can’t keep up, they will simply leave and find one that is faster.

 The Importance of Remarketing

 Remarketing is the process of targeting those people who visit a website without converting into a sale, and bringing them back.
-It’s a staggering truth that 96% of people who visit a website leave without buying anything.
-This includes featuring ads that people would see when they conduct a search or use mobile apps.
+It’s a staggering fact that 96% of website visitors leave without making a purchase.
+This includes displaying ads that people see when they search or use mobile apps.

 A Lot More Not Provided Keywords